Epic-nemo/Autonoumous-Lawn-Mower/README.md

 # Autonoumous-Lawn-Mower

-This is where all of the code for research and an autonmous lawn mower is stored.
+This is where all of the code regarding development of an autonoumous lawn mower.